rossetti/KSLBook/docs/05-Chapter5.md

 delete at the beginning of the simulation.
 We can collect the relevant data by attaching an observer to the response variable.

+::: {.example #ch5ex4 name="Welch Plot Analysis"}
+This code illustrates how to capture Welch plot data and to show the Welch plot within a browser window.
 ```kt
 fun main(){
     val model = Model("Drive Through Pharmacy")